miquork/gamjet/README.txt

 ----------------------------
 To-do later: add MET filters back (pass_filt).
 Find corrupt data at eta,gamma=0

-v24(patch1,2) - Add is22v10 to apply phoj patch to only 2022 prompt data and MC in v10/v11, not to new 2022CDE re-reco samples (NanoV12). v24 - Fix fixedGridRho->fixedGridRhoFastjetAll, add safety for NaN.
+v23(patch3) - Fix MC weighing for MadGraph QCD and add it v24(patch1,2) - Add is22v10 to apply phoj patch to only 2022 prompt data and MC in v10/v11, not to new 2022CDE re-reco samples (NanoV12). v24 - Fix fixedGridRho->fixedGridRhoFastjetAll, add safety for NaN.
 Add versioning to files.
 Sync JEC to Mikel (L2Relative only).
 Update 2022D, 2022E file lists to 22Sep2023 partial re-reco